Marketing ethics: Frameworks of analysis

-None of these frameworks allow, by itself, a convenient and complete categorization of the great variety of issues in marketing ethics.
+However, none of these frameworks, by itself, allows a convenient and complete categorization of the variety of issues in marketing ethics.

 Power-based analysis

 Contrary to popular impressions, not all marketing is adversarial, and not all marketing is stacked in favor of the marketer.
 In marketing, the relationship between producer/consumer or buyer/seller can be adversarial or cooperative.
 For an example of cooperative marketing, see relationship marketing.
 If the marketing situation is adversarial, another dimension of difference emerges, describing the power balance between producer/consumer or buyer/seller.
 Power may be concentrated with the producer (caveat emptor), but factors such as over-supply or legislation can shift the power towards the consumer (caveat vendor).
 Identifying where the power in the relationship lies and whether the power balance is relevant are important in understanding the background to an ethical dilemma in marketing ethics.

-Is marketing inherently evil?
+Anti-marketing stance

 A popularist anti-marketing stance commonly discussed in the blogosphere and popular literature is that any kind of marketing is inherently evil.
 The position is based on the argument that marketing necessarily commits at least one of three wrongs: